sirio81/vmcli/README.md

 ==========
  - Default configuration directory is /etc/vmcli.
  - For each cluster you wish to manage:
-  * create a configuration file like /etc/vmcli/<cluster_name>.conf.
+  * add a section editing /etc/vmcli/clusters.conf;
-  * Create a directory for guests configuration files: /etc/vmcli/guests/<cluster_name>/.
+  * create a directory for guests configuration files: /etc/vmcli/guests/<cluster_name>/.
- - Guest's configuration file has to set the option '-name'.
+ - In guest's configuration file you must set the option '-name'.
- - The guest name has and it's configuration file name must match.
+ - The guest name has and the guest configuration file name must match.

+   I.e. /etc/vmcli/guests/debian.conf
+        --name debian

  - It has to be possible to connect to hosts by ssh without specifying user or port (see Cluster Setup).
+ - 'socat'; 'parallel-ssh' and all other command used by the vmcli have to be io the PATH of your user.
+ - All hosts use the same qemy/kvm command.